wdmg/yii2-admin/README.md

     ?>

 # Status and version [ready to use]
+* v.1.4.3 - Add server date and time to dashboard UI
 * v.1.4.2 - Fix add to favourites
 * v.1.4.1 - Dashboard favourites, fix lang, update dependencies
 * v.1.4.0 - Fixs, update dependencies and copyrights